Ekonavi/ekonavi-adr-docs/Architecture Decision Records/adr-001-Architecture-Goals.md

 > Ease of use and user engagement are high priorities.
 Build upon current user-base, offering a better UX and new features, including incentives for participation and positive action that impacts the state of the real world.

 ### Options Considered
-Specifics covered in ADR 002-006
+Front-end Specifics covered in ADR 002-006

 ## Decision
 Research frameworks and tools to meet goals.
 Search and test products and designs, use what is available, build what is needed.